 And some companies use some of the wiggle room to hire contractors instead of employees, in large part to save on labor costs.
 There's no need to pay benefits for contractors, and companies can also save on taxes because it's not necessary to pay the employer portion of Social Security and Medicare or state unemployment taxes.

-In most cases, companies follow the law, says Sally Herigstad, a Kent, Wash.-based CPA and author of "Help!
+In most cases, companies follow the law, says Sally Herigstad, a Kent, Washington-based CPA and author of "Help!
 I Can't Pay My Bills."
 But it is, she says, a huge hassle to make someone an employee.

 And that's why smaller businesses, already operating on tighter margins, might be tempted to go the contractor route even when the job calls for an employee.